Keyesville, California

 Keyesville (formerly, Keysville and Hogeye) is an unincorporated community in Kern County, California.
 It is located 2 miles west of Lake Isabella and the Kern River Valley, at an elevation of 2848 feet.
 Keyesville, founded in 1854 is named for Richard M. Keyes, whose discovery of gold in 1853 started the Kern River Gold Rush.
+The Keyesville Townsite has been privately owned since the late 1800s and is currently encircled by BLM land Bureau of Land Management.

 History

-Keyesville townsite has been privately held since the 1890's.
 Gold was discovered here in 1853 and the town became a gold hub of Southern California.
-Still located on the site are the original Post Office, Gold Assayer's office, Merchantile Building, Blacksmith Shop, and one of the brothels.
+Still located on the site are the original Post Office, Gold Assayer's office, Mercantile Building, Blacksmith Shop, and one of the brothels.
+Among the more famous visitors to Keyesville was Grizzly Adams and the "Shootin' Walkers", a family of gunslingers who took up residence here and built the Walker Cabin just outside of the Keyesville townsite, which still stands today.
 A petition to the commander of Camp Babbitt about the depredations of the local Native Americans led to the Keyesville Massacre nearby on 19 April 1863.
-The community is registered as California Historical Landmark #98.
+The townsite is registered as California Historical Landmark #98.

 Natural history

 Keyesville lies in the lower elevation Greenhorn Mountains.
 There are scattered trees and brushy chaparral slopes surrounding it.
 A number of wildflowers are in evidence in this part of the Greenhorn Mountains, including the yellow mariposa lily, Calochortus luteus, which species is at the southern limit of its range within the Greenhorn Mountains.